edibotopic/edibotopic-website/content/notes/instance.md

 tags = ["philosophy"]
 +++

+## Overview

-An instance is a concrete, existing member of a class.
+An instance is a concrete, individual manifestation of a class.
+In everyday language, it means a true member of a group (an apple is a fruit).

-To instance is to create something in accordance with its class.
+To verb _to instance_, common in software engineering, means to actively create something in accordance with its class.
+This could mean, for example. instantiating a software object with data and functionality (object-oriented programming) or instantiating a remote resource (cloud provisioning).

-Instances are members of the same class.
+An apple tree could be said to _instance members of the fruit class_ but nobody talks that way.

 ## Instances in generalisation

 A generalisation is a statement about a class that applies to all of its instances.
-For example, the generalisation "all programming languages have syntax" applies to every instance of a programming language (Python, JavaScript, etc.).
+For example, the generalisation "all programming languages have syntax" applies to all programming languages.

-The instances in a generalisation are members of some class, distinguishing generalisation from ambiguity, where interpretations are mutually independent.

 Related: [Generalisation](/notes/generalisation), [On ambiguity](/blog/ambiguity)